City of Norwich School

 The City of Norwich School, more commonly known as CNS, is a coeducational secondary school and sixth form with academy status in Norwich, England.

 History

 In 1910, the Education Committee decided to merge the King Edward VI Middle School in Norwich with the Municipal and Presbyterian Schools for boys to create the new City of Norwich School, a boys' grammar school, which was to be built at Eaton.

 Grammar school

-It had around 950 boys in 1960, and around 850 in 1969 when administered by the Norwich Education Committee.
+The grammar school had around 950 boys in 1960, and around 850 in 1969 when administered by the Norwich Education Committee.